Activists focus on tip site in protesting Texas abortion law

 “The law was not actually designed to be carried out in the sense of litigation, it’s designed to deter,” said Joanna Grossman, a law professor at Southern Methodist University in Dallas.
 “It’s just designed to bring the entire system of women’s health care to a screeching halt through fear.”

 Texas Right to Life spokeswoman Kimberlyn Schwartz said Tuesday that the website’s domain is now registered with Epik and they’re in the process of moving to a new host, but aren’t yet disclosing which one.
 Epik used to host 8chan, an online message board known for trafficking in hate speech.
-Epik representatives haven’t responded to a message seeking comment Tuesday.
+Epik representatives didn’t respond to a message seeking comment Tuesday.

 Schwartz said they are working to get the tipster website back up but noted that in many ways it is symbolic since anyone can report a violation.
 And, she said, abortion clinics appear to be complying with the law.